 Client Rights and Responsibilities

 The information on this page is to help you understand what you can expect while using our services.
-We encourage you to read it carefully and discuss any concerns you have with your counselor.
+We encourage you to read it carefully and discuss any concerns you have with your Career Educator.

 Counseling sessions are 50 minutes in length.
 If for any reason you are late, the session will have to end at the regular time.
 If you must cancel an appointment, please do so as soon as possible so that your time may be available for others.
 Notify the receptionist at 962-6761 and s/he will help you reschedule.
 The receptionist at the front desk makes all appointments.

-Your counselor may ask you to do research, reading, Internet exploration, occupational interviews or other tasks outside of sessions to help you attain your goals more quickly.
+Your Career Educator may ask you to do research, reading, Internet exploration, occupational interviews or other tasks outside of sessions to help you attain your goals more quickly.

-The counseling relationship is confidential, which means your counselor will not give out any information about you or any information you disclose in a counseling session without your written consent.
+The counseling relationship is confidential, which means your Career Educator will not give out any information about you or any information you disclose in a counseling session without your written consent.
 There are limits to confidentiality which include:

-- If there is a clear and imminent danger that you may harm yourself or others, your counselor must inform appropriate individuals.
+- If there is a clear and imminent danger that you may harm yourself or others, your Career Educator must inform appropriate individuals.

-- If a record is court ordered by a proper legal authority, your counselor must submit that record.
+- If a record is court ordered by a proper legal authority, your Career Educator must submit that record.

-- If there is suspected or confirmed child abuse of children or vulnerable adults, your counselor must report it to appropriate state agencies.
+- If there is suspected or confirmed child abuse of children or vulnerable adults, your Career Educator must report it to appropriate state agencies.

-- If you are minor and not considered emancipated (living away from home and supporting yourself), your counselor may be obligated to share some information about you with your parent(s) or legal guardian.
+- If you are minor and not considered emancipated (living away from home and supporting yourself), your Career Educator may be obligated to share some information about you with your parent(s) or legal guardian.
 You will be informed about all such disclosures.

-- If you describe sexual exploitation by a previous therapist, your counselor must report the therapist to the appropriate authorities.
+- If you describe sexual exploitation by a previous therapist, your Career Educator must report the therapist to the appropriate authorities.

 - The counseling staff consults with each other regularly on clients.